 - 2 Tbsp butter (or lard, palm shortening, or ghee)

-- Combine egg, lemon j, lemon zest, and arrowroot powder in a small saucepan.
+- Combine egg, evaporated cane juice, lemon zest, and arrowroot powder in a small saucepan.
 Whisk well.

 - Place saucepan on the stovetop on medium heat.
 Whisk fairly constantly until the mixture thickens (3-4 minutes depending on how long it takes your element to heat up).
 Remove from heat